Continuous Approximation of the Ising Hamiltonian: Exact Ground States and Applications to Fidelity Assessment in Ising Machines: Numerical Results

 \subsection{D-wave Benchmarking and Fidelity Analysis}

-The performance of Ising solvers, such as the D-Wave quantum annealer, depends not only on their ability to optimize complex energy landscapes but also on how accurately the Ising Hamiltonian is encoded into the physical hardware.
+The performance of Ising solvers, such as the D-Wave quantum annealer, depends not only on their ability to optimize complex energy landscapes but also on how accurately the Ising Hamiltonian is encoded into the physical hardware itself.
 Errors in encoding, noise, or hardware imperfections can significantly degrade solution quality.
 To assess this aspect independently, we employed our benchmark interaction matrix \( J^{(N, d)} \), which has an analytical ground state.
-As we demonstrated, finding the ground state of this matrix is a problem in $P$ (Polynomial time), making it an ideal tool to evaluate the fidelity of encoding while isolating it from the solver’s optimization capabilities.
+This matrix serves as an ideal tool to evaluate the fidelity of encoding while isolating it from the solver’s optimization capabilities.

 By leveraging \( J^{(N, d)} \), we were able to directly compare the results from the D-Wave system with exact theoretical solutions.
-This enabled us to assess how accurately the D-Wave maps the mathematical problem onto its hardware, providing insights into potential limitations stemming from encoding errors.
+Specifically, we used the \textit{D-Wave Advantage system}\cite{mcgeoch2020d}, which features over 5,000 superconducting qubits connected via the \textit{Pegasus} topology.
+This setup enabled us to assess how accurately the D-Wave hardware maps the mathematical problem onto its physical qubits, providing insights into potential limitations stemming from encoding errors.
 This method allows for a clearer distinction between encoding fidelity and the solver’s capacity to minimize energy.

-Figure 5 presents the benchmarking results for the D-Wave system alongside the Steepest Descent (SD) algorithm, across problem sizes ranging from \( N = 2 \) to \( N = 30 \), with \( d = 1 \).
+Figure~\ref{fig:dwave} presents the benchmarking results for the D-Wave system alongside the Steepest Descent (SD) algorithm across problem sizes ranging from \( N = 2 \) to \( N = 30 \), with \( d = 1 \).
 For smaller problem sizes (\( N \leq 20 \)), the D-Wave results align closely with both SD and the exact theoretical solutions.
-However, for larger problem sizes (\( N > 20 \)), deviations become apparent, highlighting the challenges of encoding accuracy as the complexity of the fully connected problem increases.
+However, as the problem size increases (\( N > 20 \)), deviations become apparent, highlighting the growing difficulty of maintaining encoding accuracy as the complexity of the fully connected problem increases.
+These discrepancies underscore the inherent challenges of mapping complex problems onto D-Wave hardware with perfect fidelity.
+Contributing factors include precision loss due to the finite quantization step of the digital-to-analog converter (DAC), unintended couplings arising from background susceptibility, and pervasive noise sources such as flux noise.
+A particularly significant issue for \( N > 20 \) is the increased incidence of \emph{chain breaks}, where noise disrupts the qubit chains required for problem embedding, resulting in inconsistent readouts and degraded solution quality.